Alhassane "Sana" Bangoura

 Springboard 20/20 (2018).
 She has been an artist in residence at Hinge (MN), Arab American

-National Museum (MI) Hammana Artist House and Amalgam (Lebanon), and the Camargo
+National Museum (MI), Hammana Artist House and Amalgam (Lebanon), and the Camargo

 Foundation (France).
 Her works/research received support from National Performance